neuton/resume/resume.md

 Programming Languages
 :   **Python**:
-    Extensive experience of scientific calculations with NumPy/SciPy (data fitting and numerical integration, basic statistics), visualization for publications, automation.
+    Deep knowledge of the core language features, extensive experience of scientific calculations with NumPy/SciPy (data fitting and numerical integration, statistics),
+    visualization for publications, automation.
     Practical familiarity with building web apps on Flask + SQL.
+    Interoperability with C and other languages.
     Check out my Github gists for code samples: <https://gist.github.com/neuton>.

     **C**: Decent knowledge from undergrad